-She has been on the Faculty Senate, the Diversity Committee, the Academic Affairs Committee, and she is the vice-chair for Faculty Senate in 2017-18.
-She also teaches knitting: she has lead or co-lead a Knitting and Crocheting for Charity for Samford students since 2012.
+McCullough has been on the Faculty Senate, the Diversity Committee, the Academic Affairs Committee, and she was the Chair of Faculty Senate in 2018-19.

 Degrees and Certifications